30 Gift Ideas For Triathletes in 2022

 1. Lock Laces

 When you’re in the middle of a race and you’re transitioning from your bike to your run, every second is valuable.
 That’s what makes Lock Laces so helpful.
-These elastic laces with a double-eyelet lock advice allow you to tighten and loosen your shoes without tying them.
+These elastic laces with a double-eyelet lock device allow you to tighten and loosen your shoes without tying them.

 They work with any shoes and are available for under twenty dollars.